fatmasevinck/enetLTS/paper/paper.md

 # Example: Robust and Sparse Binary Regression (`family="binomial"`)

 For binary regression, we have considered the same NCI-60 data with some regularizations.
 In order to provide an example for binary regression, the response variable is re-organized.
-If `mean(y)` is bigger than 0.5, the response will be assigned to 1, otherwise, the response will be assigned to 0.
+If `mean(y)` is smaller than 0.5, the response will be assigned to 0, otherwise, the response will be assigned to 1.
 The predictors are the same as previous section.

 ```R
 > y <- protein[, 92]